terryb8s/hass-blueprints/README.md

 # Home-Assistant blueprints

-My personnal collection of Home-Assistant's blueprints
+Aohzan's personnal collection of Home-Assistant's blueprints

+terryb8s modified android medication reminder blueprint to stop notification being accidentally dismissed because of a tap instead of a swipe down on the notication, on tap action could be added but didn't see a need.

 ## Advanced medication reminder